-I started my career in the Media Industry in 1986 as a graduate student of the innovative M.A.
+I started my career in the Media Industry in 1986 as a graduate student in the innovative M.A.
 Media Studies Program at The New School For Social Research.
 It was there that I learned how to integrate media history, theory, research, and management with production work in film, audio, video, and digital media.

-From 1986 until 2009, I joined forces with New York City Artist Agencies, the New York City Department of Education, community organizations, independent artists, and community organizers to deliver Film Media Literacy Education to thousands of youth, many of whom have since entered the Media Industry as young media industry professionals.
+From 1986 until 2009, I also worked with the artist agency Young Audiences/NY, various community organizations and private schools, independent artists, educators, and community organizers to bring Film Media Literacy to thousands of youths, many of whom have since then entered the Media Industry as young media industry professionals.